 - Craigslist has many options for housing within the Triangle.

-- Also check out chapelhillrent.com for rentals within Chapel Hill and Carrboro.
+- Also check out chapelhillrent.com for rentals in the Chapel Hill and Carrboro area.

 CONNECTING WITH OTHER STUDENTS IN THE PROGRAM

 Planner’s Forum is the student government body for DCRP.
 This group serves the interests, needs, and concerns of the master’s students and provides overall student support.
 Its formal role is to act as a liaison between students and faculty.
 Through several sub-committees, the Planner’s Forum provides an opportunity for students to be involved with shaping the future of DCRP through organizing and supporting social events, alumni events, and career building workshops, participating in community outreach, inviting speakers, and serving on different departmental committees.